zlatozar/coding-sessions/books-code/clrs/Readme.md

 Requires Python **2.5.x**

+### Python style

+Code is not very Pythoninc but close to the pseudo code in the book.

 ### Python code notes

 - In book array index starts from ```1```.
 That is very convenient because algorithm